3 Mechanical Weathering Processes that Break Down Rocks

 1. Frost wedging and freeze-thaw cycles

-Why do streets in colder climates have more potholes than warmer climates?
+Why do streets in colder climates have more potholes than in warmer climates?
 This is due to the unique property of water contracting and expanding from frost.

 As water turns into a liquid, it freely enters existing cracks within the rock itself.
 When the temperature freezes, water stretches out and disintegrates the rock.